 - the biceps tendon and rotator cuff tendons which affix muscle to bone

 - the brachial plexus nerves that allow the brain to tell the shoulder and arm to move and the shoulder to tell the brain when it feels pain or other sensory information

 - the blood vessels that pump nutritious blood to the shoulder

 Optimal shoulder and movement health depends on every part of the system functioning well.
 Blood must be allowed to reach the shoulder maintain healthy soft tissue and repair minor damage.
 The muscles must have adequate strength and flexibility, the tendons attaching bone and muscle must be strong, flexible, and free of rips or tears, the ligaments that attach our bones need to help maintain structure, and the nerves need to have a strong and secure connection to the brain.
 When any of these parts are not at optimal health, it often causes shoulder pain and movement problems.
 If you’re experiencing shoulder pain or any other symptoms of a shoulder injury, reach out to Axes’ physical therapists for a no-risk, no-obligation injury screening.

 What Causes Shoulder Pain?

-As the shoulder has so many moving parts, shoulder pain can have many root causes, from sports injuries to acute trauma, a work injury from repeated activities to old age.
-Below are common causes of shoulder pain that our team see in Innsbrook, MO:
+Shoulder pain can be caused by a variety of circumstances, from sports injuries to a car accident, a work injury from repeated activities to our bodies just getting weaker as we get older.
+Below are common causes of shoulder pain that our physical and occupations therapists see in Innsbrook, MO: